modery/PowerDocu/installation.md

 To retrieve the latest list of connector details and icons, simply run the PowerShell script **GenerateConnectorMapping.ps1** inside the *Resources\ConnectorIcons* folder.
 ![Generate Connector Mappings](Images/GenerateConnectorMapping.png)

+You do not need to run this script everytime before you generate documentation.
+After a first, initial run you would only need to run it again if there are new connectors available that you use inside your Flow.

 ## Export the Flow you want to documnent
 To generate documentation for a Flow, you need to export it from the web as a ZIP package.